miguelcanosantana/FurManage/README.md

 # FurManage
-CRUD for managing (adding, update and remove) furry fandom members on a community, (targeted at groups).
+CRUD for managing (adding, update and remove) furry fandom members on a community, (targeted at groups) made in JSP.

 Users will be able to add themselves.
 And the manager will be able to modify and delete them.